cecat/CeC-HA-Addons/addons/camera-volume/README.md

 1. Customize *cameravolume.yaml* with specifics regarding your MQTT broker address, MQTT username and password, and RTSP feeds.
-These will be the same feeds you use in Frigate (if you use Frigate), which may have embedded credentils (so treat this as a secrets file).
+These will be the same feeds you use in Frigate (if you use Frigate), which may have embedded credentials (so treat this as a secrets file).
 If you want to report less frequently than every 60s you can change the *stats_interval* value in this file.